-Oropharyngeal candidiasis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
-An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+Oropharyngeal candidiasis and vulvovaginal candidiasis can be What is an Opportunistic Infection? fact sheet.(OIs) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the HIVinfo

 How is miconazole used in people with HIV?

-What should I tell my health care provider before taking miconazole?
+What should I tell my health care provider before using miconazole?

-Before taking miconazole, tell your health care provider:
+Before using miconazole, tell your health care provider:

 - If you are allergic to miconazole, milk concentrate or any other ingredient in miconazole, or any other medicines.